 Farming & divorce

-We understand the difficulty and importance of finding an outcome that meets both spouses’ needs and achieves fairness without damaging the viability of the farming business.
-As a Devon firm with rural and agricultural links, we are adept at identifying and navigating the particular issues that arise in farming cases, such as:-
+We understand the difficulty and importance of finding an outcome that meets both spouses’ needs and achieves fairness, without damaging the viability of the farming business.
+As a Devon firm with strong rural and agricultural links, we are adept at identifying and navigating the particular issues that arise in farming cases, such as:

-Farming divorces are unique and fact-specific and as such it is important that the correct strategy is adopted from the very outset.
-This can save time and money in the long run so we recommend seeking legal advice as soon as possible.
+Farming divorces are unique and fact-specific and, as such, it is important that the correct strategy is adopted from the outset.
+This can save time and money in the long run, so we recommend seeking legal advice as soon as possible.
 We will visit your farm at the earliest opportunity to get a clear picture of the set-up.

 Get in touch

 Wollens understand your right to privacy and, as the data controller, is committed to protecting it in accordance with the General Data Protection Regulations 2018.

 Find out more about how we will use your data here